-William Mark Habeeb was born in Birmingham, Alabama in 1955.
-He graduated from Georgetown (BA) and Johns Hopkins (MA, PhD) Universities; studied literature and philosophy in England; has traveled widely in Europe, West Africa, the Middle East and the Soviet Union; and spent 20 years doing government relations consulting in Washington, DC.
-For the past 17 years he has taught at Georgetown University’s School of Foreign Service, and since 2015 he has been US Editor of the London-based Arab Weekly.
+William Mark Habeeb was born in Birmingham, Alabama, the son of a Lebanese immigrant father and a Cuban-American mother.
+He graduated from Georgetown (BA) and Johns Hopkins (MA, PhD) Universities; studied literature and philosophy in England; has traveled widely in Europe, West Africa, the Middle East and the former Soviet Union; and spent over 20 years as a writer and policy consultant in Washington, DC.
+Since 2001, he has taught at Georgetown University’s School of Foreign Service.
 In 2016, Virginia Governor Terry McAuliffe appointed Habeeb to the Board of the Virginia Foundation for the Humanities.

-Habeeb has written several books on international affairs, most recently, Middle East in Turmoil (Greenwood, 2012), as well as nine non-fiction YA books on world history and cultures.
-His fiction has appeared in the Berkeley Fiction Review.
-He has studied oenology (at the Wine and Spirits Education Trust) and psychoanalysis (t the Washington Center for Psychoanalysis).
+Habeeb has written several books on international affairs, most recently, Middle East in Turmoil (Greenwood, 2012) and International Negotiation: Theory and Cases (Rowman & Littlefield, forthcoming 2021), as well as a series of YA books on world history and cultures.
+His fiction has appeared in the Berkeley Fiction Review and Broken Pencil.
+He recently completed studies in psychoanalytic theory at the Washington Center for Psychoanalysis.
 He lives in Arlington, Virginia, with his wife; their son lives in Brooklyn, NY.